Bruno Ramos (footballer)

 Bruno Cardoso Ramos de Carvalho (born 18 January 2005) is a Brazilian professional footballer who plays as a centre-back for Sporting CP B, on loan from Académico de Viseu.

 Club career

 Ramos is a youth product for the Brazilian clubs Porto Vitória and Barra, before moving to the academy of Académico de Viseu] on 4 July 2023 on a contract until 2028.
 On 31 July 2024, he joined Sporting CP B on loan in the Liga 3 with an option to buy.
 He made his senior and professional debut with the senior Sporting CP team as a substitute in a 2–1 win Taça de Portugal win over Portimonense on 18 October 2024.
 On 25 January 2025, he suffered a season-ending muscle injury on his right leg.
-On 17 May 2025, Sporting CP B earn promotion to the Liga Portugal 2 with his contribution.
+On 17 May 2025, Sporting CP B earned promotion to the Liga Portugal 2 with his contribution.